djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS: Scope & Closures

 ### **Thoughts**

 - Solved a Kata, but my solution is yet close to what I would like it to be.
 So much to learn.
+- I think it's a little bit clearer now, althought there's that example code with `module manager` that I still couldn't quite grasp how the code works.
+But I'll have to return to that tomorrow, and perhaps just that for this same chapter.
+  - I may also need to learn how to configure my nodejs projects to use es6 modules using babel or something.

 ---